wdi-sf-jan/notes/data_structures/README.md

 DFS is the easiest to implement is the one you should tackle first in your programming careers.

-### Exercise ###

-__Implement a Tree__

-1. Need to create a representation of a Node (or Vertex).
-2. Write a method `add_child` to add a new child with the given value.
-3. Write a method `find` to search a Tree for a value.
-(Hint: DFS)

-### Specific Types of Trees ###

-* Binary Trees
-    - Each node has zero, one, or two children.
-This assertion makes many tree operations simple and efficient.
-* Binary Search Trees
-    - A binary tree where any left child node has a value less than its parent node and any right child node has a value greater than or equal to that of its parent node.
-* Heaps
-    - See [wikibooks][wiki_heaps] for proper definition.
-    - Simplified version: a (usually binary) tree where the biggest element is always at the top.
-* [Tries][wiki_tries]
-    - Useful for autocompletion.

 Big-O Notation
 --------------